iq-motion-control/iq-module-communication-doc/docs/tutorials/coil_cover_installation_instructions.rst

 .. note::

     These instructions do not apply to all Vertiq coil covers.
-The following document only applies to coil covers with the tab highlighted in the image below.
+The following document only applies to coil covers with the tab highlighted in the image below:

     .. image:: ../_static/tutorial_images/coil_cover_pictures/tab_visualization.png